 What Should I Expect After My Visit?

-It is normal to experience some sensitivity after a deep cleaning; however, this should resolve within a couple days.
+It is normal to experience some sensitivity after a deep cleaning; however, this should resolve within a couple of days.
 If antibiotics were placed, avoid flossing that site for 10 days.

 My Gums Don’t Hurt, Do I Really Need Treatment?